EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/new-project.md

 nav_order: 1
 ---

-## Creating a new project
+# Creating a new project

-Because of the number of differences between .NET Framework and ASP.NET Core, the app will be migrated to a brand new solution.
-In addition, there is no direct migration path for Web Forms views in ASP.NET Core and the views will need to be completely rewritten.
-The Telerik UI for Blazor and its templates, scaffolding tools, and components will reduce the amount of coding needed to write new views.
+Because of the number of differences between .NET Framework and ASP.NET Core, the app will be migrated to a brand new project.
+In addition, there is no direct migration path for Web Forms views to ASP.NET Core and the views will need to be completely rewritten.
+The Telerik UI for Blazor templates, scaffolding tools, and components will reduce the amount of coding needed to write new views.

+{: .note-title }
 > The Telerik Extensions for Visual Studio are added to Visual Studio when installing Telerik UI for Blazor.
 If the extension isn't installed, it can be added from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=TelerikInc.ProgressTelerikBlazorVSExtensions), or the Telerik UI for Blazor installer.
 Important: Telerik UI for Blazor is required to make use of the extension.

 1. Create a new Telerik UI for Blazor Server application.
 This application will be the migration target.
 To create a Telerik UI for Blazor application in the solution:

     * Right click on the root item in the solution, **Solution, eShopLegacyWebForms**.
     * Select the **Telerik C# Blazor Application** template.
+    * Click Next

     ![](img/add-telerik-project.png)

     * Name the project **eShopTelerikBlazorServer**.
+    * Click Create

     ![](img/add-telerik-project-1.png)